denisgulev/price-tracker/README.md

 npm run start
 ```

-- Note: in alternative we can start both backend and frontend using 'docker-compose.yaml' file:
+- <b>NOTE</b>: in alternative we can start both backend and frontend using 'docker-compose.yaml' file:
 ```
 docker compose up --build
 ```